mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 3 - Vulnerabilities in systems/README.md

 1. Identify vulnerabilities
 2. Consider potential exploits of those vulnerabilities
-3. Prepare defences against threats.
+3. Prepare defences against threats
-4. Evaluate those defences.
+4. Evaluate those defences

 When the last step ends, the process starts again.
 Vulnerability management happens in a cycle.
 It's a regular part of what security teams do because there are always new vulnerabilities to be concerned about.